Go with Echo

 res.Header().Set(echo.HeaderCacheControl, "no-cache")

 For each incoming NDJSON element, we convert it into an OllamaResponse type.
-If the conversion is unsuccessful and the model property of the type is empty, we return an SSE error event and move on to the next NDJSON line.
-Otherwise, we append the content in the OllamaResponse to the full_response variable.
-Then we send the full NDJSON line as an SSE data line, of the default and implicit Message event.
-Replace // SSE conversion and accumulate completion with:
+If the conversion is unsuccessful, we return an SSE error event and move on to the next NDJSON line.
+Otherwise, we append the content in the OllamaResponse to the tokens variable, after removing duplicated whitespaces, and yield the line as an SSE Message data line.
+Replace // accumulate tokens and yield data lines with:

 // deserialize each line into OllamaResponse